scottm85/war/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## War the card game build on NodeJS, React, and Socket.IO
+## War the card game built on NodeJS, React, and Socket.IO

 **To Run**